 Is the above named child a Baptised Catholic or have they been received into the Catholic Church?
-Yes No Is the certificate of Catholic Baptism or Reception into the Catholic Church attached?
-Yes No
+Yes No Is the certificate of Catholic Baptism or Reception into the Catholic Yes No Church attached?

-\A Certificate of Catholic Baptism or Reception into the Catholic Church is required in order for the Board of Directors to give the correct priority to an application.
+A Certificate of Catholic Baptism or Reception into the Catholic Church is required in order for the Board of Directors to give the correct priority to an application.

 Failure to provide evidence of Catholic Baptism or Reception in the Church may affect the oversubscription criterion that the child's name is placed in.

-Please note that as well as completing this Supplementary Application Form, parents must also complete the Local Authority's Common Application Form in order for the application to be complete.
-This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Board of Directors to rank applicants using the published oversubscription criteria: This Supplementary Information Form must be returned directly to St Augustine's Catholic Academy by 15th January 2020.
+Please note that as well as completing this Supplementary Information Form, parents must also complete the Local Authority's Common Application Form in order for the application to be complete.
+This Supplementary Information Form is only for school use and is, in conjunction with the Local Authority's Common Application Form, to enable the Board of Directors to rank applicants using the published oversubscription criteria:

-This Supplementary Information Form must be returned directly to at St Augustine's Catholic Academy at Sandon Road, Meir, Stoke -on-Trent, ST3 7DF by 15th January 2020.
+This Supplementary Information Form must be returned directly to St Augustine's Catholic Academy at Sandon Road Meir Stoke on Trent ST3 7DF by 15th January 2022.